bifurcationkit/BifurcationKitDocs.jl/docs/src/gettingstarted.md

-# Getting Started with BifurcationKit
+# 🚀 Get Started with BifurcationKit

 This tutorial will introduce you to the functionalities for computing bifurcation diagrams and follow branches of solutions.